valery1707/wercker-docs/content/cli/configuration/environment-variables.md

 wercker build
 ```

-It is also possible to create a file that contains multiple environment
+It is also possible to create an `ENVIRONMENT` file that contains multiple
+environment variables.
+Wercker will then automatically synchronize the
+variables defined in this file with your containers.
+If you want to use
-variables.
-You can specify the file to be used by adding the `--environment`
+multiple environment files, you can specify the file to be used by adding the
-flag while running `wercker build` command:
+`--environment` flag while running `wercker build` command:

 ```no-highlight
 wercker --environment wercker.env build